decryptor77/DataAnalysis/README.md

-This repository contains assignments & their implementations of a Technion first-year Data Analysis course.
+This repository contains assignments of a Technion first-year Data Analysis course.

-The assignments have to do with EDA, visualization, hypothesis testing, basic statistical methods, bootstrap, and classification.
+The assignments have to do with EDA, visualization, hypothesis testing, basic statistical methods, bootstrap, classification, and more.

 The implementation is done using Python.